twitchtv/twirp/CONTRIBUTING.md

 Twirp uses Github releases.
 To make a new release:
  1. Merge all changes that should be included in the release into the master branch.
+ 2. Update the version constant in `internal/gen/version.go`.
- 2. Add a new commit to master with a message like "Version vX.X.X release".
+ 3. Add a new commit to master with a message like "Version vX.X.X release".
- 3. Tag the commit you just made: `git tag <version number>` and `git push origin --tags`
+ 4. Tag the commit you just made: `git tag <version number>` and `git push origin --tags`
- 3. Go to Github https://github.com/twitchtv/twirp/releases and
+ 5. Go to Github https://github.com/twitchtv/twirp/releases and
     "Draft a new release".
- 4. Make sure to document changes, specially when upgrade instructions are needed.
+ 6. Make sure to document changes, specially when upgrade instructions are needed.